Create a test

 There are three customizable components on the new test page:

 Provide a descriptive title so students can easily find the test among your course content.
 On the Course Content page, the title appears as the link students select to view the materials.
 If you don't add a title, "New Test" and the date appear in the content list.
 If you don't add content, the test won't appear on the Course Content page.

-Add questions and more.
-Select the plus sign to open the menu and make a selection.
 You can choose a question type, add a question pool, or reuse questions and content from existing assessments.
 You can also add files and text, such as instructions for the test.
 You can also add files from cloud storage, such as OneDrive® and Google Drive™.
-You can't enable parallel grading on a test with questions.

-Add additional content.
-Once you've added a question to a test, you can choose if you want students to add additional content, like text, supporting files or attachments.
+Once you've added a question to a test, you can choose if you want students to add additional content, like text, supporting files, or attachments.
 By default, this feature is turned on for your test.
 Toggle this feature off if you don't want students to add additional content.